hauntarl/golang/gRPC/README.md

 By default, gRPC uses **[Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview)**, Google’s mature open source mechanism for serializing structured data (although it can be used with other data formats such as JSON).
 Not familiar with protocol buffers?
 Refer *[protobuf](https://github.com/hauntarl/golang/tree/master/protobuf)* to get started.

+gRPC uses `protoc` with a special gRPC plugin to generate code from your proto file: you get generated gRPC client and server code, as well as the regular protocol buffer code for populating, serializing, and retrieving your message types.

+## Description

+>Custom implementation of **[Quick start](https://www.grpc.io/docs/languages/go/quickstart/)** guide for **gRPC in Go**.

+A simple client-server application with gRPC, which takes name of client as request and returns appropriate greetings as response.

-You define gRPC services in ordinary proto files, with RPC method parameters and return types specified as protocol buffer messages:
+Define gRPC services in ordinary proto files, with RPC method parameters and return types specified as protocol buffer messages:

 ``` proto
 message GreetRequest {